IDGCaptainRussia94/Terraria-SGAmod/README.md

 --Added:

--Plasmic Rail Gun, Uranium Filled Snowballs, True Rainbow Heart, Dungeon Splunker, Aurora Tear (offically), Awoken Aurora Tear
+-Plasmic Rail Gun, Uranium Filled Snowballs, Radioactive Snowball Cannon, True Rainbow Heart, Rad Suit, Dungeon Splunker, Aurora Tear (offically), Awoken Aurora Tear

 -A resonating material called Vibranium can now be found and made into a powerful new armor set, but only if you can overcome the strong new enemies that guard it!